 Our surgeons perform almost 22,000 operations per year for pediatric and adult patients in the specialties of acute care and regional general surgery, cardiothoracic surgery, colorectal surgery, endocrine surgery, minimally invasive surgery, otolaryngology-head and neck surgery, pediatric surgery, plastic surgery, surgical oncology, transplant surgery, and vascular surgery.

-Training the next generation of surgeons and clinician-scientists is integral in our department, with nearly 120 residents and fellows being trained each year in four residencies and 10 different surgical specialty training programs.
+Training the next generation of surgeons and clinician-scientists is integral in our department, with nearly 120 residents and fellows being trained each year in four residencies and 11 different surgical specialty fellowship training programs.

 Resident Experience